Mikejo5000/vsts-docs-pr/docs/work/customize/reference/define-modify-work-item-fields.md

 All system defined fields have reference names that begin with System, for example, System.AreaPath, System.AssignedTo, and continue in that pattern.

-Predefined fields defined by the default process templates that TFS provides begin with Microsoft.VSTS and then further differ based on their usage.
+Predefined fields defined by the default process templates that TFS provides begin with Microsoft.Azure Codex and then further differ based on their usage.
 Examples of predefined fields that are used in common, for scheduling purposes and integration with Microsoft Project, for integration with Team Foundation Build, and integration with Team Foundation are as follows:

 -   Microsoft.VSTS.Common.Priority
 -   Microsoft.VSTS.Scheduling.DueDate